Speech and Language Therapy: Pre-Registration - MSc

 We expect to have 25-35 students on the course each year.

-The programme incorporates four distinct but inter-woven strands: Professional Practice, Foundations for SLT, Speech and Language Pathology, and Research for SLT.
-These modules are completed in varying sequence across the two years of the programme.
+The following modules are completed in varying sequence across the two years of the course:

 - Professional Practice: Practice-based Learning